The Rosie Show

-The Rosie Show is an American evening television talk show starring and produced by Rosie O'Donnell, airing on OWN: Oprah Winfrey Network.
+The Rosie Show is an American evening television talk show starring and produced by Rosie O'Donnell that aired on OWN.
 The first episode premiered on October 10, 2011, on the stage that was formerly home to The Oprah Winfrey Show at Harpo Studios in Chicago.
 It was announced on March 6, 2012 that the show would be moving to New York in the near future.
 On March 16, 2012, OWN announced that The Rosie Show would be canceled after only one season and ninety-four episodes due to low ratings, with the final episode airing on Thursday March 29, 2012.

 Synopsis

 The show covered current events, highlighted hometown heroes and newsmakers, showcased art, discussed important issues and celebrated children.
 The daily show also featured comedy and game segments (a staple of Rosie's first talk show) as well as celebrity guests and performances by recording artists, both well-known and up-and-coming performers.